jalberty2018/pytorch-cuda-ubuntu-develop/documentation/README_docker.md

 # PyTorch CUDA Develop Image

-A lightweight runtime Docker base image for PyTorch with CUDA support.
+A Docker base image for PyTorch with CUDA support.

 ## Base Image